Jojo-99/100DaysOfCloud/Journey/037/Readme.md

 # Azure solutions - AI & Machine Learning
 ## Artificial Intelligence (AI) & Machine Learning
 ### Azure Machine Learning

 cloud-based to develop, train, and deploy machine learning models
+- Azure Machine Learning uses past trainings to provide predictions that have high probability

 ### Azure Machine Learning Studio
 -  a collaborative, drag-and-drop tool you can use to build, test, and deploy predictive analytics solutions on your data.